TyTnMonz/mailer/README.md

 # Mailer - Email Sender with Microsoft Graph API

+> **🤖 AI-Generated Project**
+> This entire project, including all code, documentation, and this GitHub repository, was created automatically using **Google's Antigravity IDE** with the **Claude Sonnet 4.5** AI model as a personal test of the IDE's AI-powered development capabilities.

 A .NET Core console application that sends emails using the Microsoft Graph API (Office 365).
 This application can be used both as a standalone executable and as a library in other .NET projects.

 ## Features